Last updated on December 14th, 2023 at 02:58 pm

 4. Make a Regimen Change

 Try a new hair care regimen.
+Sometimes to see real change, you need to do a complete overhaul.

 Simple enough.
 Sometimes you need to do things completely differently.